dlanza1/ogg-impala/README.md

 The inferred information related with the column can be modified.
 You need to specify only the parameters related with the information that you want to customize.
 This customization will be applied in the final Impala table.

-  * impala.table.columns.customize: original column name of the columns that you want to customize (below parameters: COLUMN_NAME).
+  * impala.table.columns.customize: original column name separated by commas of the columns that you want to customize (below parameters: COLUMN_NAME).

 Per specified column in the above parameter, we can set the following parameters.

   * impala.table.column.COLUMN_NAME.name: new column name (default: original column name)
-  * impala.table.column.COLUMN_NAME.datatype: new Impala data type (default: corresponding Impala data type)
+  * impala.table.column.COLUMN_NAME.datatype: new Impala data type (default: corresponding Impala data type with original JDBC type)
   * impala.table.column.COLUMN_NAME.expression: Impala expression to be used for generating final value.
 It should return the final data type. as string (default: cast(COLUMN_NAME as CORRESPONDING_DATA_TYPE)).

 NOTE: Columns of temporal table are created with original (as source Oracle table) columns names and all of them are STRING data type.
 Expressions are used in the query that query temporal table and insert this data into the final table which will have the specified data type.

+Default data types mapping between original JDBC type and Impala data types can be found at src/main/java/ch/cern/impala/ogg/datapump/impala/TypeConverter.java class.

 If you set a new data type, a new expression that generates this new data type should be configured, otherwise import query may fail.